lvgl/lvgl/docs/widgets/extra/tabview.md

 ## Overview

 The Tab view object can be used to organize content in tabs.
-The Tab view is built from other widgets like this:
+The Tab view is built from other widgets:
 - Main container: [lv_obj](/widgets/obj))
   - Tab buttons: [lv_btnmatrix](/widgets/core/btnmatrix)
   - Container for the tabs: [lv_obj](/widgets/obj)
      - Content of the tabs: [lv_obj](/widgets/obj)

-The tab buttons can be positioned on the topn, bottom, left and right side of teh Tab view.
+The tab buttons can be positioned on the top, bottom, left and right side of the Tab view.

-A new tab can be selected either clicking on a tab button or sliding horizontally on the content.
+A new tab can be selected either by clicking on a tab button or by sliding horizontally on the content.

 ## Parts and Styles
-There are no special parts on the Tab view but the `lv_obj` and `lv_btnnmatrix` widgets are used to build up the Tab view.
+There are no special parts on the Tab view but the `lv_obj` and `lv_btnnmatrix` widgets are used to create the Tab view.

 ## Usage